devdeer-kevin/react-pure/README.md

 ## Description

-This project is a showcase of a pure React application built using Vite.
+This project is a showcase of a pure React application with basic routing built using Vite.
 Vite is a fast and lightweight development server and build tool for modern web applications.
 With Vite, you can enjoy near-instantaneous hot module replacement (HMR) and fast bundling, making the development experience highly efficient.

 ## Features